Lahti-University-of-Technology/full-stack-course/assignments/36-brainstorm-coalition.md

     - Vote as a group on one idea that, if you were working on a team, you would carry it further.
 The idea could be one that's modified from the original brainstorm.

 5. **Discuss and develop that one idea**
-   Spend a few minutes discussing how, practically, one might develop the idea.
+   Spend a few minutes discussing how, practically, one might develop the idea into a non-trivial, original full-stack project.

 6. **Name Your Coalition**
    Every coalition will be referred to by a name of its own choosing.
 Select one together before the meeting ends.